Paul-Browne/colymn/README.md

 </div>
 ```

-The markup `tl-left-0-1` would result in a column being displaced to the left and aligned to the left margin of Its parent column (main)
+The class `laptop-left-0-1` would result in a column being displaced to the left and aligned to the left margin of Its parent column (main)
+The class `laptop-col-3-5` specifies the width of the displaced column
 ___

 #### Simple Displaced Column Example - pushed through the parents margin